 In-Person Proctoring Student FAQs

-UNCG students do not pay to take a UPL-proctored exam for their UNCG courses.
+UNCG students do not pay to take a UPL-proctored exam for their UNCG coursework.

-The UPL is located in Room 114 in the Forney Building.
+The UPL’s primary location is Room 114 in the Forney Building.
 Once you enter the building through the door facing College Ave., our lab is on the left.

 If you are driving to campus and not familiar with the area, use Spartan Direction to access our location and generate directions.